Digital books (AKA electronic books or eBooks) are just another format type (like large-print).

 Unless stated assume the book is available in print format.
 Books that are only available digitally and were not originally published in a print format are typically identified as such.
 This is important when creating a citation for a book in a research paper or essay.

-All Vol State eBooks can be used when you are connected to the Internet and logged in via the access link to use a collection.
-The EBSCOhost eBook collection also allows you to download some books for use on your personal computer or Nook or Sony eReader.
+Use Vol State eBooks when you are connected to the Internet and logged in via the Vol State access link.
+The EBSCOhost eBook collection allows some books to be downloaded.

 Each collection is unique and operates differently.
-Look for the help link with a particular collection.
-Tutorials on using EBSCOhost and Safari are available on the "using our eBook collections" tab.
+Look for the help link.

-Common features: you can use the standard book features such as Table of Contents and Index to find information in an eBook
+Common features: use the standard book features such as Table of Contents and Index to find information in an eBook

 Unique features: eBooks are searchable for the entire collection or within each book.
 Look for a search box or search icon.

-When searching the library catalog eBook titles frequently appear in the list of results.
-While you can access these books from the catalog link this is not the best method.
-Both the catalog record and the book are open at the same time in different frames and using the book is difficult.
-The best way to use an eBook found in the catalog is to identify the eBook collection, go to the collection via the Resources page or this libguide, and use the book from within the collection.
+eBook titles frequently appear in the list of results found when searching the library catalog.
+You can access these books from the catalog link but this is not the best method.
+The best way to use an eBook found in the catalog is to identify the eBook collection, go to the collection via the Resources page or this Research Guide, and use the book from within the collection.